hansbdejong/date-picker-project/README.md

 The number of rows is not fixed (while most months have 5 weeks, some have 4 or 6 weeks) and some weeks contain days from a different month, which are showed in a dimmed fashion.
 The date picker also contains controls to change the calendar’s display to the previous or next month.

-### Figure 1:
-Cycles through months with different number of weeks.

 <br>

 <p align="center">